Do I Need to Make-Up My Ramadan Fasts Missed Due to Menses?

 Answer

-No, the expiation (kaffara) is only done if someone deliberately breaks their fast, and the only time anyone would pay something for not fasting is if they reach a state where they won’t be able to fast again.
+No, the expiation (kaffara) is only required if someone deliberately breaks their fast, and the only circumstance in which anyone would pay fidya for not fasting is if they reach a state where they are unable to fast again.

-You should make them up when you can next do it conveniently.
-Some people wait until winter when the days are shorter.
+You should make them up when it is convenient for you to do so.
+Some people opt to wait until winter when the days are shorter.

 Whatever good you do, it will have everlasting rewards.
 Remember this.